elevy99927/Jenkins-k8s/Part4-CICD/04-ArgoCD/README.md

 This separation improves reliability, auditability, and clarity in managing complex Kubernetes environments.

-## 3. **ArgoCD Architecture and Components**
-   ArgoCD follows a modular architecture designed to support high-availability GitOps workflows for Kubernetes.
-The main components are:
+3. **ArgoCD Architecture and Components** ArgoCD follows a modular architecture designed to support high-availability GitOps workflows for Kubernetes.
+The architecture is composed of four logical layers:

 <img src="./images/topology.png">

-* **UI**: A web-based graphical interface that allows users to visually inspect applications, sync states, and trigger actions.
-* **API Server**: The main entry point for interacting with ArgoCD.
-It handles user requests, enforces RBAC policies, and communicates with other internal components.
+* **UI Layer**: This is the presentation layer.
+Users interact with ArgoCD mainly via the Web UI, which provides:

+  * Application status visibility
+  * Manual or automatic sync control
+  * Health and status monitoring
+  * Operational management actions

+* **Application Layer**: This layer provides the logic and capabilities needed to support UI interactions.
+It handles:

+  * Application definitions
+  * Sync and deployment policies
+  * Authorization and RBAC enforcement
+  * Integration between Git and Kubernetes

+* **Core Layer**: The central GitOps engine of ArgoCD.
+Key components here include:

+  * **Application Controller** – performs the reconciliation loop, ensuring that the desired state in Git matches the live cluster
-* **Repository Server**: Clones Git repositories, parses manifests, and performs diff comparisons between the desired (Git) and live (cluster) states.
+  * **Repository Server** – fetches Git content, renders manifests, and computes diffs
-* **Application Controller**: Continuously monitors application resources and triggers sync operations if discrepancies are detected.
+  * Supports rollback, sync, and status reporting

+* **Infrastructure Layer (Infra)**: The dependencies ArgoCD requires to function:

+  * **Redis** – caching layer to improve responsiveness and reduce load
-* **Dex (optional)**: Provides Single Sign-On (SSO) integration via external identity providers like GitHub, LDAP, or SAML.
+  * **Dex (optional)** – for Single Sign-On (SSO) via GitHub, LDAP, or SAML
-* **Redis**: Used for caching and performance enhancement.
+  * **Kubernetes** – as the runtime environment for all ArgoCD components

 These components work together to provide a continuous reconciliation loop between Git and the Kubernetes cluster.
 Applications in ArgoCD are declarative resources that specify the source (Git), target (cluster/namespace), and sync policy (manual or automatic).

 4. ArgoCD Authentication and Access Control

 ## Part 2: **Installing ArgoCD**